Skip to main content

 Overview

-This collector monitors Puppet metrics about JVM Heap, Non-Heap, CPU usage and file descriptors.'
+This collector monitors Puppet metrics, including JVM heap and non-heap memory, CPU usage, and file descriptors.

-It uses Puppet's metrics API endpoint to gather the metrics.
+It uses Puppet's metrics API endpoint /status/v1/services to gather the metrics.

 This collector is supported on all platforms.